-And yet, there might be something deeper going on that’s triggering our anxieties about being quarantined, too.
+And yet, there might be something deeper going on that’s triggering our anxieties and fears about being quarantined, too.
 I’m willing to bet that there’s something about staying at home that triggers a deeper resistance in your mind that you may or may not be aware of.

 Look, I’d never wish for a deadly global pandemic but there’s opportunity in everything.
 In addition to giving our climate a chance to recover and helping us remember what else is important to us aside from being productive and making money, being forced to spend time at home can help us see some places in your thinking and in your life that could benefit from some awareness and acceptance.

 For instance, what scares me about the thought of being home for a few weeks with my family is being on a hamster wheel of making food, cleaning up, and nagging others to help me.
 If I look a little deeper at that, I see a fear of not being in control of my environment (um, welcome to planet Earth, Kate) and in feeling like a martyr (as in, ‘I’m the only one who does things around here!
 Waaah.’).